werf/werf/docs/_includes/reference/cli/werf_render.md

       --report-path=''
             DEPRECATED: use --save-build-report with optional --build-report-path.
-            Report save path ($WERF_REPORT_PATH by default)
+            Report save path ($WERF_REPORT_PATH by default) -Z, --require-built-images=false
+            Requires all used images to be previously built and exist in repo.
+Exits with error if
+            needed images are not cached and so require to run build instructions (default
+            $WERF_REQUIRE_BUILT_IMAGES)
       --save-build-report=false
             Save build report (by default $WERF_SAVE_BUILD_REPORT or false).
 Its path and format
             configured with --build-report-path